cmasfo-github/cmasfo-git/.github/CONTRIBUTING.md

 Currently, there is no template for contribution.

-Just be yourself at home when you do some contributions.
+Just feel free about doing some contributions.